 It replaced the Schmitt family residence, which was across the street on Gough Street, built around 1877 for Maurice and Ella Schmitt following their marriage on May 3, 1876.

-Milton L Schmitt, was the eldest son of Maurice and Ella Schmitt, born on February 4, 1878, and had two daughters.
+Milton L Schmitt was the eldest son of Maurice and Ella Schmitt, born on February 4, 1878, and had two daughters.
 He attended the University of California and graduated from Hastings College of Law in 1899.
-While continuing to practice law, Milton became interested and involved in politics as early as 1907.In 1908, he was elected to the California State Legislature.
+While continuing to practice law, Milton became involved in politics as early as 1907.In 1908, he was elected to the California State Legislature.
 His term began in 1909 and continued through 1915.

-After working his way from the bottom to the top, he realized his goals and now proudly owns the prestigious Hotel Majestic!
+In times, Mr. CB Patel realized his goals and now proudly owns the prestigious Hotel Majestic!